shengshuyang/shengshuyang.github.io/_posts/2016-04-20-A-step-by-step-guide-to-Caffe.markdown

 You can also check out my recent [**post**](http://shengshuyang.github.io/hook-up-lmdb-with-caffe-in-python.html) on how to write images into lmdb using Python.

-Either way, once you are done, you'll get two folders like this:
+Either way, once you are done, you'll get two folders like below.
+The `data.mdb` files will be very large, that's where your images went.

 {% highlight bash %}
 train_lmdb/
   -- data.mdb